codophilic/Learn-Java/Java-II.md

     - `peek()`: Returns the element at the front of the queue without removing it.
 If the queue is empty, it returns null.

 >[!NOTE]
-> - We will not explore all its implementation, we will only explore the widely used implementation of list.
+> - We will not explore all its implementation, we will only explore the widely used implementation of Queue.

 #### PriorityQueue